GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/027-mandy-lake-to-shelter/index.md

 ## Description

 This hike takes you along a former road, a rare thing in the Ministik.
 The going is easy, the navigation simple, which makes this a perfect choice for a starter hike.
-The final destination is a shelter that has seen better days, but still provides a roof and perhaps a place to rest for a while.
+The final destination is a shelter that has seen better days, but still provides a roof and a place to rest for a while.

 {{< routecolordetails "Click to view route leg color key">}}